 To collect data from your Jira system, you will need to be logged in to the Jira instance that you would like to connect to.
 Add have your Jira URL to hand e.g. https://serviceclarity.atlassian.net

 Although ServiceClarity can connect with your Jira system using any user credentials you provide we strongly recommend that you create a specific user account for ServiceClarity.
 This enables you to control the Jira projects and data that can be accessed by ServiceClarity from within Jira - for example a Jira user for ServiceClarity does not need write access nor does it need access to projects that will not be tracked from ServiceClarity.

-From the ServiceClarity application you can create as many connections to your JIRA system as you need.
-As you build your library of JIRA KPIs you may find that grouping similar sets of JIRA data into separate JIRA connections is a useful way to manage data for specific projects or types of issues, etc. In the screenshot below you can see multiple JIRA connections within ServiceClarity that separate out the data for different projects:
+From the ServiceClarity application you can create as many connections to your Jira system as you need.
+As you build your library of Jira KPIs you may find that grouping similar sets of Jira data into separate Jira connections is a useful way to manage data for specific projects or types of issues, etc. In the screenshot below you can see multiple types of Jira connections within ServiceClarity that separate out the data for different types of issues:

 To create a connection navigate to the new connection page: https://app.serviceclarity.com/new-connection.html and select Connect on a Jira connection.
 A Custom JIRA Cloud Connection has no filters added whereas a JIRA Bugs connection adds a filter to get all Bugs.

 You will be guided through steps to set up your connection: